-Please note you need to bring cash to pay for any purchases at our Wolf's Fang Explorer camp shop, any purchase of Iridium Dome email, satellite phone usage, drone footage and tips.
+Please note you need to bring cash to pay for any purchases at our Echo camp shop, any purchase of Iridium Dome email, satellite phone usage, drone footage and tips.
 US Dollars are the recommended currency.

 IAATO / ANTARCTIC TREATY

 Antarctica remains a relatively pristine environment and White Desert work with IAATO to minimise the risk of transfering non-native species (these that do not occur naturally in Antarctica) to the continent.